Citus 11.3 is out! Now with tenant statistics. Read all about it in Marco's 11.3 blog post. 💥

 —Umur Cubukcu, Ozgun Erdogan, and Sumedh Pathak,

-To stay informed about what’s happening with Citus on Azure, sign up today.
+Update October 2022: To learn more about what’s happening with Citus on Azure, you can: